Education

 Research Skills

 My academic and extensive practical placement history demonstrate that I am committed to lifelong learning, self-directed, and able to excel in both classroom and field learning environments.
-I have participated in a number of research and volunteer projects focusing on a variety of taxa, from snapping turtles and howler monkeys, to sharks and sperm whales.
-These experiences have given me the opportunity to develop skills relating to conducting effective literature searches, formulating a question, analyzing data, using statistics and presenting data.
-I am skilled in field methods such as interviewing, radio telemetry, behaviour sampling, performing photo-identification, wildlife rehabilitation including wound care and medication administration, as well as setting and checking traps for wildlife research.
-I also have experience doing lab work such as biochemical analysis, using ArcGIS, SPSS, NVivo, and Python.
+I have participated in a number of research projects focusing on a variety of taxa, from snapping turtles and howler monkeys, to sharks and sperm whales.
+These experiences have given me the opportunity to develop skills relating to conducting effective systematic literature searches, interviewing, radio telemetry, behaviour sampling, performing photo-identification, wildlife rehabilitation, as well as setting and checking traps for wildlife research.
+I also have experience using ArcGIS, SPSS, NVivo, and Python.
+Each set of experiences has contributed to my conservation knowledge and deepened my commitment to protect the world's biodiversity.

 Communication Skills

-My fieldwork has taken place in Ontario, Nova Scotia, Greece, Costa Rica, and Uganda.
+My longer-term fieldwork has taken place in Ontario, Nova Scotia, Costa Rica, Uganda, South Africa, and Hong Kong.
 Completing my masters abroad offered me the opportunity to not only learn and grow as a student, but also as an individual.
 Through my extensive travel background, immersing myself in new cultures, and by working with people from around the world, I have cultivated strong communication and leadership skills, and gained an appreciation of both biological and cultural diversity.
 I am recognised as a compelling public speaker and have presented my masters and initial doctoral research at numerous international conferences.
 In addition, I have experience teaching third year undergraduates and recently won an award in my Department for my engagement and dedication to teaching.
-Each set of experiences has contributed to my conservation knowledge and deepened my commitment to protect the world's biodiversity.